sudoforge/archer/README.md

 maintenance.
 Due to its flexibility and easy per-host customisation, you might consider Archer a framework of sorts.

-By default, no roles will execute and no changes will occur on the system.
 To take advantage of the suite of roles contained in this project, see [**Customizing the build**](#customizing-the-build).

 To report a bug or request a new feature, please [search the issues][issues]